For more than two decades it has been possible to travel through the city of Copenhagen by Metro.

 1998

 Liva and Betty start their drilling work.
 They start from Islands Brygge and head towards Stadsgraven.
-In August the boring machines are lifted up and transferred to Havnegade, and during the autumn they continue on towards Strandlodsvej in East Amager.
+In August the boring machines are raised out of the new tunnels and transferred to Havnegade, and during the autumn they continue towards Strandlodsvej in East Amager.
 In Italy, production of the first train set begins.
-In all, 34 trains are produced for the Metro system.
+In total, 34 trains are produced for the original Metro system.

 1999